top of page

 Frequently Asked Questions

-At Crestpoint Psych Services, we understand that starting therapy or seeking an evaluation can bring up many questions.
+At Crestpoint Psych Services, we understand that starting therapy can bring up many questions.
 Below are some of the most common questions we receive about our services, process, and approach.

 What services do you provide?

-We offer a full spectrum of mental health services, including individual therapy for adults, specialized trauma interventions such as EMDR, and comprehensive psychological and neuropsychological assessments.
-Our services are tailored to support those managing anxiety, depression, PTSD, ADHD, learning difficulties, relational issues, and more.
-We also provide consultations and work with first responders, veterans, and individuals navigating complex diagnostic needs.
+We offer a full spectrum of mental health services, including individual therapy for adults and specialized trauma interventions such as EMDR.
+Our services are tailored to support those managing anxiety, depression, PTSD, ADHD, relational issues, and more.
+We also provide consultations, work with first responders, and individuals navigating complex diagnostic needs.

 Do you offer virtual sessions?